 Particulars: Coast Guard Beach is a prime swimming beach during the summer season.
-From mid-June to Labor Day, the parking area at this location is closed to all but park staff and visitors who are disabled, and access is provided by shuttle bus from the Little Creek parking area (across from the Doane Area).
-Although the parking lot at Coast Guard Beach is open the remainder of the year, parking is limited.
-There are seasonal restrooms and a wheelchair-accessible ramp way to the beach
+From mid-June to Labor Day, the parking area at this location is restricted to Eastham residents and vehicles displaying handicap placards.
+The primary parking area for this beach is at Little Creek, located a short distance west of the beach, where a shuttle picks up passengers for the short ride to the beach.
+There are seasonal restrooms and a wheelchair-accessible ramp way to the beach.

 The Great Beach, so named by Henry David Thoreau, starts here.
 This sandy strand offers opportunities to study coastal beach processes, including longshore transport of sand and coastal erosion.

 Nauset Marsh is located behind the former Coast Guard Station.
 It is accessible by a pathway that leads to the bicycle trail bridge.
 Here, one can see shorebirds working the tidal flats in the warmer months and observe salt marsh grass systems close up.

 Nauset Spit offers the opportunity to walk directly onto a barrier beach system and observe shorebirds and, during the winter months, seals.
 The inlet into Nauset Marsh is at the southern end of Nauset Spit.
 World-renowned nature writer, Henry Beston, wrote The Outermost House from his beach cottage located here.

 Nesting plovers and terns frequent this area in the early spring to early summer.
 Plovers are listed as threatened under the Endangered Species Act.
 Please adhere to pedestrian and pet restrictions.